- A medical card can save you money on every marijuana purchase.

 Once the application is complete, you can download a temporary approval letter and buy your medical marijuana from a licensed dispensary immediately.
 You will receive your medical marijuana card in the mail in approximately 7-10 days.
 Please note that Leafwell will not be sending you a card – this is the state’s work!

-The caregiver program allows minors to get medical marijuana if necessary and enables adults who need assistance to access medical marijuana products.
-The caregiver is added as part of the application process within the government website.
+The caregiver program allows minors to access medical marijuana if necessary and assists adults who need help accessing medical marijuana products.
+Despite being under the legal age limit, children can have a designated primary caregiver apply on their behalf.
+The caregiver is included in the application process on Nevada’s medical marijuana program website.

 - Addiction Treatment